 The Department's research programs focus on insects at the molecular, organismal, population, and community levels.
 They blend theoretical and empirical studies of arthropods within various ecosystems.
 The Department is proud of its record for obtaining grants through various agencies including NSF, USDA, USEPA, NIH, as well as private and industrial sources.

-Research efforts include many interdisciplinary collaborations within and outside the department.
-Our location in the Research Triangle area provides opportunities for interactions with researchers at other universities, such as UNC-Chapel Hill and Duke, as well as with other research agencies and industries.
+A number of research efforts include interdisciplinary collaborations within and outside the department.
+Our location in the Research Triangle area provides unique opportunities for interactions with researchers at other universities, such as UNC-Chapel Hill and Duke, as well as with other research agencies and industries.

 Research is an integral part of the graduate programs for all MS and PhD students.
 Undergraduate students may also find opportunities to participate in faculty research programs, particularly through the University Honors Program.